usds/ditap-curriculum-update/3_Curriculum/3A_DITAP-Core-Curriculum/1_Vendor-Materials/Live Digital Assignment (LDA)/LDA Guidance.md

 Presentations must cover specific required elements:

-- Capstone Highlights: A brief recap of their case study submission (1–2 minutes) and the aspect of their work they are most proud of.
+- LDA Highlights: A brief recap of their case study submission (1–2 minutes) and the aspect of their work they are most proud of.
 - Feedback Received: Discussion of what affirmed or surprised them from peer reviewers, and whether the feedback was clear, actionable, or eye-opening.
 Teams should also consider what they would improve if they revised their case study.
 - Blind Rankings: Reflection on how their team’s ranking compared to expectations and whether the rank or rubric feedback highlighted anything unexpected about how their work was perceived.
 - Evaluator Experience: Insights gained while reviewing other teams’ submissions, what made a case study stronger or harder to evaluate, and what they would incorporate into future solicitations or evaluations.
-- Takeaways & Application: Identification of practices from the capstone that they will integrate into their real-world work, and how their view of digital procurement, collaboration, or discovery has changed.
+- Takeaways & Application: Identification of practices from the LDA that they will integrate into their real-world work, and how their view of digital procurement, collaboration, or discovery has changed.

 Facilitators must ensure all team members speak during the presentation to promote collective reflection and shared learning.
 The use of visuals is encouraged to aid communication.
 Facilitators should leverage this phase to foster deep discussions about the challenges of evaluation, the importance of explicit evidence, and the impact of clarity on a "pass/fail" decision.
 This experience directly feeds into Phase 4's reflection on "Evaluator Experience" and "Takeaways & Application," solidifying the practical lessons learned from being on both sides of the procurement table.
 Facilitators should view Phase 4 not merely as a presentation, but as a critical assessment point for the program itself.
 The quality and depth of participant reflections can provide invaluable feedback for continuous improvement of the DITAP curriculum.
 It also serves as the final, reinforcing loop for the program's core message: bridging the gap between government and industry in digital services procurement.
 The "Evaluator Experience" and "Takeaways & Application" sections are particularly important for measuring the transfer of learning to real-world roles.

 **Team deliverables:**

 The primary deliverable for this phase is the Final Team Presentation and an LDA Retrospective.

----

 ## Assessment and evaluation framework